NormFrenette/GatsbyBlog/content/blog/Looper/circuit-schematics/index.md

 - Buffer circuit connects to 9V battery – completely separated from RPi
 - Buffer circuit Ground (GND) is NOT connected to RPi ground.
-- Buffer circuit uses two monon ¼ inch guitar jacks (female) Input & Output – not connected internally to RPi circuit/RPi GND.
+- Buffer circuit uses two mono ¼ inch guitar jacks (female) Input & Output – not connected internally to RPi circuit/RPi GND.
     - Connect the connector  that contacts the tip of the jack to IN or OUT.
     - Connect the connector that contacts the sleeve to the Buffer GND (not raspberry pi ground).

-Alternatively – the output jack can use a 3.5mm mono male jack with leads attached.
-This 3.5 mm jack will plug in directly to usb sound card mic input. the tip of male jack goes to OUT in cct; sleeve goes to buffer GND.
+> There are various alternatives for the output jack using 3.5mm plugs that can be used here.
+See the discussion in the [parts list](/Looper/Electronics-parts-list/) document.

 ![Optional Buffer circuit](./buffer.png)